The following is a quick summary guide to authoring at SciPost.

 This is optional.
 If desired, contributions should be succinctly described using author initials.

 - Funding information

-All equations and references should be hyperlinked to ensure ease of navigation.
+All elements in your paper (equations, references, tables, figures etc) should be hyperlinked to ensure ease of navigation.

 There is no strict length limitation, but the authors are strongly encouraged to keep contents to the strict minimum necessary for peers to reproduce the research described in the paper.

-- Make your preprint publicly available on arXiv.org (please include a statement as `Submission to SciPost' in the Comments)
+- Please include a statement as "Submission to SciPost" in the Comments